-Killam has co-ownership of six properties (nine buildings), one development project and land for future development that are subject to joint control and are joint operations.
+Killam has co-ownership of properties and land for future development that are subject to joint control and are joint operations.
 Risks associated with co-ownership include the risk of non-payment for operating and capital costs from the partner, risk of inability to finance a property associated with a joint venture or limited partnership, and the risk of a partner selling their interest in the properties.
 If any such risks materialize, they may have an adverse effect on Killam's business, financial condition or results of operations.